 *New participants were invited in round 2 and round 6.

 The average age of the participants in the PIENTER Corona Study is about 50 years old.
 The youngest participant is 1 year old and the oldest participant is 92 years old.
 The figure below shows the current age distribution of the participants for each region in the Netherlands.
 The age groups of 70-74 years and 75-79 years had the most participants, and the age groups are evenly distributed across the regions.

 Figure 2: Age distribution of participants (round 8 – March/April June/July 2022).
 The regions shown consist of the following provinces: North = Groningen, Friesland, Drenthe and Overijssel; Midwest = North Holland and Flevoland; Midwest = Utrecht and Gelderland; Southwest = South Holland and Zeeland; Southeast = North Brabant and Limburg.
 LVC sample = Low Vaccination Coverage, consisting of a few municipalities in the Netherlands where general vaccination coverage (against all kinds of infectious diseases) is lower compared to the rest of the Netherlands.

-The figures below show the number of blood samples examined for the various municipalities in the Netherlands.
+The number of participants per municipality since round 6 (after the last expansion) is shown in Figure 3.
+The larger the blue dot, the more people from this municipality are participating.
 The distribution of blood samples for each municipality shows some correlation to the population distribution in the Netherlands: more people from the Randstad conurbation took part in the study.
 The research results are analysed with due consideration of differences in the participants’ gender, age, region and ethnic background.

 People who have antibodies